lpsinger/userguide/tutorial/aladin.rst

 The enclosed area within a given probability level contour of a GW sky map can be effectively described through the Multi-Order Coverage (:term:`MOC`) method [#Fernique15]_.
-It is a standard of the Virtual Observatory which provides a multi-scale mapping based on HEALPix sky tessellation.
+It is a standard of the Virtual Observatory which provides a multi-scale mapping based on :term:`HEALPix` sky tessellation.

 The data structure maps irregular and complex sky regions into hierarchically grouped predefined cells.
 Each MOC cell is defined by two numbers: the